 Product research and development expenses consist primarily of compensation and related benefits; the use of independent contractors for specific development projects; and an allocated portion of general overhead costs, including occupancy.

-During the first quarter, research and development expenses decreased compared with the comparable prior quarter.
-The decrease results primarily from the use of fewer contractors and increased capitalized software development costs associated with new Patient Financial Services products under development in 2004.
+During the third quarter, research and development expenses were \$493,730 compared with \$509,923 in the comparable prior quarter.
+The decrease results primarily from additional staff associated with new Patient Financial Services products under development in 2004 and reduced use of higher cost outside contractors.

+During the nine months, research and development expenses were \$1,551,520 compared with 1,554,029 in the comparable prior period.

 The Company monitors closely and augments its Research and Development staff, as necessary, with outside contractors to assist with the development and testing of new products.
-The Company capitalized, in accordance with Statement of Financial Accounting Standards No. 86, approximately \$250,000 and \$200,000 of product research and development costs in the first quarter of fiscal 2004 and 2003, respectively.
+The Company capitalized, in accordance with Statement of Financial Accounting Standards No. 86, approximately \$250,000 and \$200,000 of product research and development costs in the third quarter of fiscal 2004 and 2003, respectively, and approximately \$750,000 and \$600,000 of product research and development costs in the first nine months of fiscal 2004 and 2003, respectively.

-Operating (loss)
+Operating income (loss)

-The operating (loss) for the first quarter of fiscal 2004 was (\$41,717) compared with an operating (loss) of (\$248,017) in the first quarter of fiscal 2003.
-The decrease in the operating (loss) is the result of the decline in operating expenses as noted above.
+The operating (loss) for the third quarter of fiscal 2004 was (\$118,609) compared with operating income of \$985,129 in the third quarter of fiscal 2003.
+The decrease in operating income is primarily the result of a decline in system sales software licensing revenues in the current quarter, as noted above.